Business risks

 Without careful emergency planning for business risks, it can be harder to handle disruptions.

-You can use the risk sections below to assess the risks your business faces.
 By being prepared for what may happen before, during and after an incident, you'll be able to respond faster and recover more quickly.

 Flooding